mehtavishwa30/gatsby-a11y-demo/README.md

 2. **Run the app in development mode**

-    Navigate into your new site’s directory, install dependencies, and start it up!
+    Navigate into the project's directory, install dependencies, and start it up!

     ```shell
     cd gatsby-a11y-demo